-Figure 6 shows the evolution of δ and the mode probability ratio as a function of lead time.
-The δ between bimodal distributions' modes generally increases as a function of lead time. δ is generally larger over the land versus the ocean.
-An interesting property that develops in the mode probability ratio is the decreased spatial extent of the lower probability ratios after the first week of lead times (represented by the decreased occurrence of purple contours in Fig. 6b as compared to Fig. 6a).
-Probability differences become greater in magnitude but more localized after the first week of lead times. δ values and local maxima in mode probability ratio continue to grow into weeks four and five of lead times.
-It is important to note that the δ and mode probability ratios are averaged only over those forecasts which are considered bimodal.
-Thus, the localization pattern just expressed may be a result of smaller sample sizes associated with the first week of forecasts (Fig. 5a) and perhaps not from the properties of the forecasts themselves.
-An example of where this may be the case is in the Southern Ocean near 60° S, 60° E.
+Figure 7 shows the evolution of $\delta$ and the mode probability ratio as a function of lead time.
+The $\delta$ between bimodal distributions' modes generally increases as a function of lead time, with average values reaching up to 15 °C for weeks two and later. $\delta$ is generally larger over the land versus the ocean.
+An interesting property that develops in the mode probability ratio is the decreased spatial extent of the lower probability ratios after the first week of lead times (represented by the decreased occurrence of purple contours in Fig. 7(b) as compared to Fig. 7(a)).
+Probability differences become greater in magnitude but more localized after the first week of lead times. $\delta$ values and local maxima in mode probability ratio continue to grow into weeks 4 and 5 of lead times.
+It is important to note that the $\delta$ and mode probability ratios are averaged only over those forecasts which are considered bimodal.
+Thus, the localization pattern just expressed may be a result of smaller sample sizes associated with the first week of forecasts (Fig. 6(a)), and perhaps not from the properties of the forecasts themselves.
+An example of where this may be the case is in the Southern Ocean near (60° S, 60° E).

 Next the seasonality of bimodality is analyzed.
-Only lead times from 2 to 3 weeks are focused on since this period exhibits the greatest occurrence of bimodality (Fig. 5b).
-Nonetheless, the other lead times represented in Fig. 5 exhibit very similar properties in seasonality.
+Only lead times from two to three weeks are focused on since this period exhibits the greatest occurrence of bimodality (Fig. 6(b)).
+Nonetheless, the other lead times represented in Fig. 6 exhibit very similar properties in seasonality.